 - Paragraph 2 What is the speaker's first point?
-How does it challenge the reading?
+How does it connect to the reading?

 - Paragraph 3 What is the speaker's second point?
-How does it challenge the reading?
+How does it connect to the reading?

 - Paragraph 4 What is the speaker's third point?
-How does it challenge the reading?
+How does it connect to the reading?

 Exercise 1: TOEFL Writing Task 1

-Teachers have access to the "Research and Teaching Universities" Integrated Writing files on the ELC Curriculum Portfolio.
+Teachers have access to the "Career Planning" Integrated Writing files on the ELC Curriculum Portfolio.